kohler/hotcrp/devel/apidoc/search.md

 fields for each matching submission.
 Each `papers` entry has a `pid` property with the submission ID, and properties corresponding to the `fields`.
 The `papers` entries are in the same order as `ids`.
-In some cases, the response will additionally have a `statistics` property defining overall statistics for some of the requested fields.
+In some cases, the response will have a `statistics` property defining overall statistics for some of the requested fields.

 As an example, this response might be returned for the search `10-12` with `format=csv` and `f=title`.